AbbyRead/Adaptive_HUD_Brightness/README.md

 # Adaptive HUD Brightness

-A Better Than Wolves Community Edition addon that adjusts the in-game HUD brightness dynamically based on the light level at the player's head.
+A Better Than Wolves Community Edition addon that adjusts the in-game HUD brightness based on the light level at the player's head.

 ## Overview

-Adaptive HUD Brightness enhances immersion and readability by making the heads-up display (hotbar, health, armor, and other HUD elements) respond to the light conditions the player is experiencing.
+Adaptive HUD Brightness enhances readability by making the heads-up display (hotbar, health, armor, and other HUD elements) respond to the light conditions around the player.
 In dark caves, the HUD dims, and in well-lit areas it brightens, giving a more natural visual feedback for your surroundings while maintaining the classic BTW feel.

 ## Features